-- 15. Hydrology monitoring at a nontidal wetland compensation sites shall be conducted in accordance with the final compensation plans approved by DEQ. - 16.
-Wetland vegetation monitoring shall be conducted in accordance with the final compensation plans approved by DEQ.
+- 14. Photographic documentation during success monitoring shall be conducted in accordance with the final compensation plans approved by the Department. - 15.
+Hydrology monitoring at a nontidal wetland compensation sites shall be conducted in accordance with the final compensation plans approved by the Department. - 16.
+Wetland vegetation monitoring shall be conducted in accordance with the final compensation plans approved by the Department.
 Undesirable plant species shall be identified and controlled as described in the monitoring and control plan for undesirable plant species, such that they are not dominant species or do not change the desired community structure. - 17.
-Monitoring for the presence of hydric soils or soils under hydric conditions shall be conducted in accordance with the final compensation plans approved by DEQ. - 18.
-Wildlife data collection shall be conducted in accordance with the final compensation plans approved by DEQ. - 19.
-All bank pins and scour chains used to monitor bank and channel stability shall be monitored and measured each monitoring year on the frequency detailed in the DEQ-approved final compensation plans.
+Monitoring for the presence of hydric soils or soils under hydric conditions shall be conducted in accordance with the final compensation plans approved by the Department. - 18.
+Wildlife data collection shall be conducted in accordance with the final compensation plans approved by the Department. - 19.
+All bank pins and scour chains used to monitor bank and channel stability shall be monitored and measured each monitoring year on the frequency detailed in the Department-approved final compensation plans.
 Maintenance on bank pins and scour chains shall be conducted within 30 days of each inspection. - 20.
-All preserved stream and riparian buffer areas provided as compensation for this project shall be monitored by aerial photography once every five years for the effective term of this permit, beginning upon DEQ's approval of the final stream compensation plan.
+All preserved stream and riparian buffer areas provided as compensation for this project shall be monitored by aerial photography once every five years for the effective term of this permit, beginning upon the Department's approval of the final stream compensation plan.
 Aerial photographs shall be of sufficient number to capture all preservation areas and shall be of sufficient scale and elevation to discern changes in vegetation density and coverage in the preservation areas.